Showing posts with label #churches. Show all posts

 Lesley Temple (built around a log cabin, the original building)

 Mr. Graves is a devoted member of Lesley Temple C.M.E.
 Church, where he is proudly the oldest male member of the church.
-He serves on the Steward Board and is a Sunday school teacher.
+He serves on the Steward Board and teaches Sunday school.
 He is also the host of his Sunday morning radio program on WZZA.

 Lesley Temple (original light fixture from Presbyterian Church